-Permanent Magnet (PM) generators are quite common in micro hydro power applications.
-These are simple generators that are self-excited.
+Permanent magnet (PM) generators are quite common in micro hydro power applications.
+These are simple generators that are self-excited and come in both ad AC and DC types.

 A permanent magnet synchronous generator is a generator where the excitation field is provided by a permanent magnet instead of a coil.
-On large hydropower systems induction or asynchronous turbines are used.